 The loving thing for God to do for those who love God and those who don’t is to make a place for each of them.
 Our time here on earth, provides us with a complete vetting process and clarifies our choice before a just God.

-2 – The Fact that a Place Without God is So Terrible Must Mean God’s Presence Must be Awesome
+2 – Could The Fact that a Place Without God Being so Terrible Mean that God’s Presence is so Awesome?

 Some may ask; “Why does Hell have to be such an awful place?”
 First of all we need to realize that wherever God’s presence is absent, there you will find Hell!
 The heroin addict, the pimp, the prostitute, the gangster, the corrupt businessman, the hate-filled terrorist, the cold–hearted homemaker all experience this emptiness whether they will admit it or not.
 People often overlook the fact that God is the Author of life, liberty, glorious light, health, wonder, beauty, boundless love, mercy, acceptance, unending joy, unspeakable peace and goodness.
 If you don’t want to be around Almighty God, you’ll be separating yourself from these attributes and benefits as well.